 From those opening salvos of “Shapes of Things” they quickly move onto “Let Me Love You”, a variation on the Buddy Guy tune.
 A blues-based rocker, it affirms “Shapes of Things”.
 Stewart, with that golden rich voice, is at moments more than heard.
 And then there are these moments of tenderness and tension courtesy of the play between Stewart’s voice and Beck’s guitar.
 You can hear Buddy Guy’s influence on Beck’s playing if you check out Buddy Guy’s original version.
 I point to that flourish – the fireworks in the opening of Buddy’s version.

 Two songs later it is the Willie Dixon classic, “You Shook Me”.
 With this tune you have the original Willie Dixon version, which had only been recorded a few years before, then there was this Jeff Beck Group version here, and then there was the Led Zeppelin version on their first album.
-It must be noted that Beck’s version found on Truth and Led Zeppelin’s version found on their first release were released only weeks apart.
+It must be noted that Beck’s version found on Truth and Led Zeppelin’s version found on their first release were recorded and released months apart .

 The Beck version of “You Shook Me” with the piano and organ parts are for me a nod to Dixon.
 That is until you arrive at the exchange of licks between Nicky Hopkin’s piano and Jeff Beck’s guitar.
 You have there in that exchange tradition and not.
 And then there is the tone of Beck’s guitar both at the beginning and end of the tune.
 At both moments Beck’s guitar is almost outside of the song.
 It intrudes upon the piano, organ, and vocals, it intrudes upon the song.
 That is until that exchange where the keyboard in fact frames and focuses you on the guitar.
 At that moment you feel almost shaken.